Data Transfer using GoCommands¶

 Sync a collection in the Data Store with a local directory:

-gocmd get --progress -f -K --icat --diff --delete /iplant/home/myUser/mydir /local/dir/
+gocmd get --progress -f -K --icat --diff --delete /iplant/home/myUser/mydir /local/dir/This command downloads the collection

-, syncing any new updates made to the original data.- The
+/iplant/home/myUser/mydirand its contents to/local/dir/, syncing any new updates made to the original data.- The

-flag transfers only new or modified files, comparing sizes and checksums. - The
+--diffflag transfers only new or modified files, comparing sizes and checksums. - The

-flag removes files from the destination that don't exist in the source.
+--deleteflag removes files from the destination that don't exist in the source.

 This command is equivalent to:

-gocmd sync --progress -K --icat --delete i:/iplant/home/myUser/mydir /local/dir/
+gocmd sync --progress -K --icat --delete i:/iplant/home/myUser/mydir /local/dir/ - The

 -